Polk County Medical Society – Volunteer Physician Network

 - Serving Iowans 200% below federal poverty guidelines

-- Over 484 Volunteer Physician Specialists providing free specialty care in over 60 specialties
+- Almost 500 Volunteer Physician Specialists providing free specialty care in over 60 specialties

 The Polk County Medical Society (PCMS) Volunteer Physician Network (VPN) is a commitment by doctors from Polk, Warren, and Dallas counties to The ONLY ACCESS IN THE STATE OF IOWA for donated free specialty care to those in need AT NO COST.
 The VPN receives referrals from the Free Clinics of Iowa, community health centers, Polk County Health Department, and other free clinics from across the entire state of in Iowa for persons who are uninsured, underinsured, or undocumented; whose income level is at or below 200% of the federal poverty guidelines and who are at risk, no matter gender, age or race.
 These patients are not eligible for any government funded programs (screening for eligibility is done by the safety net clinic).